KirstineInvierno/Trend-Getter/README.md

 ## CI/CD
 - In order to smoothly develop and integrate changes to our service, we made use of github actions.
 - Firstly, we used a workflow which automatically ran test files and pylint before any merge to the main branch, only allowing the merge to go ahead if the checks passed satisfactorily.
-This prevented
+This prevented bad quality, potentially disruptive code from being added to the main branch.
+- We also implemented a Terraform which stored the current state of our cloud system and automatically applied any changes we merged to the main branch.

 ## Technology
 - Python - pandas, psycopg2, pylint, pytest